 With the increase in number of passenger car, we expect the number of total authorized service stations to reach 23000 by 2017.
 It is estimated that the market share of OEM authorized network of service stations is growing at 25-30% year-on-year.

 In the authorized service stations across Delhi NCR, proportion of car at entry level of 10K-30K kilometers contributes the maximum share, which gradually decreases with increase in kilometers travelled by car.
 The main reason behind this trend is many car owners stick to authorized service station till the warranty or up to three years after purchase and then move to independent service stations which are more economical than authorized ones.
-Customers of some of the OEMs such as Ford and External link whose spare parts are not easily available in the aftermarket has to stick to the authorized service stations for repairs and part replacement.
+Customers of some of the OEMs such as Ford and Honda whose spare parts are not easily available in the aftermarket has to stick to the authorized service stations for repairs and part replacement.

 Figure 7-7: Proportion of Car Serviced in Authorized Stations by